ibm-cloud-docs/vpc/faq-vpc.md

 {: #faq-vpc-public-gateway-timeout}
 {: faq}

 Yes.
-The VPC public gateway enforces a fixed 4-minute idle timeout for TCP connections, and this setting cannot be changed.
+The VPC public gateway applies a fixed idle timeout of 4 minutes for TCP connections and 3 minutes for UDP connections.
+These timeouts are enforced by default and cannot be modified.

 ## How do you obtain the Cloud Resource Name (CRN) of a VPC?
 {: #faq-crn}